yue/kizunapi/docs/tutorial.md

 ### Inheritance

-By specifying `ki::Type<T>::base`, you can hint the inheritance relationship to kizunapi and the generated JavaScript classes will do prototype inheritance
+By specifying `ki::Type<T>::Base`, you can hint the inheritance relationship to kizunapi and the generated JavaScript classes will do prototype inheritance
 automatically: